mcdwayne/WP-Jargon/WordPress-Jargon-Glossary.md

 A Team Rep is a person who represents the Make WordPress team to the rest of the project, make sure issues are raised and addressed as needed, and coordinates cross-team efforts.

+##Template Hierarchy

+WordPress decides which template or set of templates should be used to display a page.
+Some templates are general while others can be specific and override how a page is displayed.
+This comes in handy when creating a Child Theme to override a Parent Theme’s behavior and or appearance.

 ##Theme / Parent Theme

 A theme dictates the style and function of your WordPress website.
 Child Themes derive from the main parent theme.